barty32/program-launcher/README.md

 ![Photo](https://github.com/barty32/program-launcher/blob/dev/pics/start.png)

 Start by adding a new category (tab) by clicking the 'Category' menu item, and then choosing 'Add category...' item, or use Ctrl+G keyboard shortcut.
-Then enter name of the new category into the newly created dialog, it can be for example 'Programs' or 'Games'.
+Then enter name of the new category into the newly created dialog, it can be for example `Programs` or `Games`.

-**Note:** category names must not contain semicolon ';' characters and must not be any of the following keywords: 'general', 'appereance' and 'categories'.
+**Note:** category names must not contain semicolon `;` characters and must not be any of the following keywords: `general`, `appereance` and `categories`.

 Now you should see the newly created tab in top of main window.